Slow Gherkin: Current projects

 In 2007, Rickman started The Stitch Up, with MU330 front man Dan Potthast.
 He plays the bass and adds backup vocals.

 Matt Porter and A.J.
 Marquez are currently in a group The Huxtables.
 A.J.
 Marquez, Matt Porter, Phil Boutelle all play in Dan P and the Bricks as well.

+Zack Olsen is a drummer, drum technician and educator based out of Santa Cruz.
+Olsen plays drums in several bands with genres spanning from jazz, rock, funk and reggae based in the Santa Cruz area.
+As a technician, he is the head drum technician of Kuumbwa Jazz Center in Santa Cruz as well as the annual Monterey Jazz Festival in Monterey, California, working with numerous musicians every year.
+As an educator, he runs a studio in Soquel offering private lessons as well as teaching in education programs around the Santa Cruz Area.